aidanjohnson/dt7816/README.md

    chmod +x build_dev.sh
    sudo ./build_dev.sh
    ```
-   The files required for the System on Module (SoM), TI Sitara AM3352, will then be installed automatically.
-The example programs provided will be built for NetBeans IDE.
+   The files required for the System on Module (SoM), [TI Sitara AM3352](http://www.ti.com/product/AM3352), will then be installed automatically.
+The example programs provided will be built for [Oracle's NetBeans 8.2 IDE](https://netbeans.org/downloads/).

 4. Follow steps on your screen and terminal; watch for any errors (especially fatal) and refer to the Troubleshooting section below for assistance.

-5. Download and install Oracle's NetBeans 8.2.
+5. Download and install NetBeans 8.2.
 (Recommended instead of TI's Code Composer Studio because the manufacturer's guide assumes NetBeans 8.1.)
 Create a project for the example applications by following these instructions:
    * https://www.mccdaq.com/PDFs/Manuals/DT7816_WebHelp/Creating_Projects_in_Netbeans.htm
    * https://www.mccdaq.com/PDFs/Manuals/DT7816_WebHelp/Configuring_the_Resources_for_Netbeans_Code_Assistance.htm